Fender 75th Anniversary Collection

 Quincy Jones

-Just as revolutionary as the Fender Telecaster is the Fender Precision Bass.
-As the world’s first electric bass, it represented a technological breakthrough that permanently changed music.
-For the first time, bass players had access to a portable, fretted and amplified instrument with precise intonation.
+As revolutionary as the Fender Telecaster is the Fender Precision Bass.
+As the world's first electric bass it represented a technological breakthrough that permanently changed music.
+For the first time, bassists had a portable, fretted and amplified instrument playable with precise intonation.

-With its powerful, clearly defined low-end foundation, the Precision Bass became the backbone of countless productions—from soul and Motown to rock and modern genres.
+With its punchy, clearly defined low end, the Precision Bass became the supporting pillar of countless productions – from soul and Motown through rock to modern genres.

 The Telecaster turns 75

-and we’re celebrating its birthday in our video studio!
+and we celebrate its birthday in our video studio!

 Olli meets Leo's legacy:

-We show what the 75th Anniversary Collection has to offer
+We show what the 75th Anniversary Collection is really about

-If anyone can talk about the Telecaster, it’s Olli.
-Our guitar expert has been playing the model for what feels like forever—since Leo Fender screwed together the very first prototype.
+If anyone can talk about the Telecaster, it's Olli.
+Our guitar expert feels like he's been playing the model since Leo Fender bolted the very first prototype together.

-So it was only natural for him to grab the 75th Anniversary models and put them in front of the camera.
-How the guitars sound and what Mr. Custom-Shop has to say about the anniversary series—find out in our video.
+So of course he grabbed the 75th Anniversary models and put them in front of the camera.
+How the guitars sound and what Mr. Custom-Shop thinks about the anniversary series, you'll find out in the video.